Markel Technical Analysis (NYSE:MKL)

 Markel Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Markel MACD indicator is below 0 indicating a bearish trend.
+The Markel MACD indicator is above 0 indicating a bullish trend.

 Markel Relative Strength Index